ptmaster/comfyui-audio-speed/README.md

 ![QQ_1748187513433](https://github.com/user-attachments/assets/58f1d8b4-e334-4201-b7c6-f6c50e2b4a58)

 This demonstrates a classic configuration scenario where processing 107 frames over 4 seconds achieves an output of 154 frames spanning 7 seconds.

+The proposed frame_info output facilitates precise extraction of the audio file's frame count, which is algorithmically employed to dynamically configure the frame parameters of the video rendering model, thereby establishing an intuitive and computationally efficient workflow framework.